Skip to main content

 Radiation therapy uses high-energy rays to kill cancer cells.
 The treatment is much like getting an x-ray, but the radiation is stronger.
 The procedure itself is painless.
 Treatment might be given in just one dose or on several days, depending on how much of the skin is being treated.

 The type of radiation used most often for skin lymphomas is called electron beam radiation.
-The beam of electrons only penetrate as far as the skin, so there are few side effects to other organs and tissues.
-The main side effect of electron beam therapy is a skin reaction similar to sun burn.
+The beam of electrons only penetrates as far as the skin, so there are few side effects to other organs and tissues.
+The main side effect of electron beam therapy is a skin reaction similar to a sunburn.
 For mycosis fungoides and Sezary syndrome covering a large part of the skin, electron beam therapy is sometimes given to the entire body.
 This is called total skin electron beam therapy (TSEBT).
-Along with skin changes, this can sometimes cause loss of all hair on the body, and even the loss of fingernails and toenails.
+Along with skin changes, this can sometimes cause loss of all hair on the body, dry skin, a reduced ability to sweat for several months, and even the loss of fingernails and toenails.

 Some thicker lymphomas that are not widespread (especially single lesions) are treated with high energy radiation (like x-rays or gamma rays) instead of electrons.
 This kind of radiation can penetrate deeper into the body.
 Because it can damage internal organs, the treatment is planned carefully so that most of the radiation goes only to the skin.